 The flexibility of the affiliate channel combined with the low-risk, low-cost model has allowed brands to react to market changes and continue driving performance aligned to their campaign goals.
-For this reason, affiliate marketing has taken center stage as a strategic digital channel, and November of 2021 demonstrated just how powerful it can be.
+For this reason, affiliate marketing has taken centre stage as a strategic digital channel, and November of 2021 demonstrated just how powerful it can be.

 Across North America, Europe, LATAM and APAC, Q4 orders from same-store clients surpassed 2020 and 2019 levels.
 The growth in orders from 2019 reveals that consumers are, or rather have, returned to pre-pandemic purchasing levels.
-And they’re increasing their purchasing via affiliate partners who enhance their experience, whether through product reviews, vouchers or incentivizing loyalty with cashback.
+And they’re increasing their purchasing via affiliate partners who enhance their experience, whether through product reviews, vouchers or incentivising loyalty with cashback.

 Drilling down to November, a key retail month globally, we can see how each network grew:

 - Brazil 48%

 - France 28%

 - Germany 169%

 - UK 88%